cyclus/cyclus.github.com/source/kernel/build_from_source.rst

 Note that each |cyclus| repository has **two** branches:

-  * master -- the lastest stable release of the library
+  * master -- the latest stable release of the library
-  * develop -- the lastest working copy that passes all tests
+  * develop -- the latest working copy that passes all tests

 The above branches are synchronized with each other, and should be used in tandem (i.e., use master (|Cyclus|) with master (Cycamore) or develop with develop only).